Celebrating Science and Self-Advocacy in Marking My Ten-Year Breast Cancer “Cure” Milestone

 Breast cancer has shaped my and my family’s life for at least three generations.
-What I learned from this family history of cancer is that each of us must be our own best advocates – as early detection detectives and empowered voices with our health care workers.
+What I learned from this family history of cancer is that each of us must be our own best advocates—focused on early detection, performing self-exams, and speaking up for ourselves in healthcare settings.
 We also must be ever grateful for the medical advances that make treatment options and survival rates better each year.

 One thing that did resonate was the need for regular breast self-exams, possibly a result of a graphic breast self-exam demonstration in college in which the demo breast was lovingly, but quite embarrassingly, called “Betsy breast.”

 Besides regular mammograms, I kept a plasticized set of breast self-exam directions on my showerhead, trying my best to track a monthly course.
-In the shower just home from a business trip to the Philippines in October 2007, at age 53, I found a lump deep in the lower part of my right breast.
+During a self-breast exam in October 2007, at age 53 and six months after a clean mammogram, I found a lump in my right breast.
 My internist quickly got me into a surgeon’s office for a biopsy.
 My fear was incalculable.
 My very kind surgeon said he didn’t think the lump felt like cancer.
-I was convinced otherwise and unsurprised when two days later he told me it was indeed cancer.
+I was convinced otherwise and unsurprised when two days later he told me it was indeed a malignant tumor.

 I learned that I had a 4 cm “triple negative” tumor and that I carry the BRCA genetic mutation that makes breast and ovarian cancer almost inevitable.
-Triple negative had a particularly horrible ring, consistent with the aggressive growth that brought it to golf ball size only six months after a clean mammogram.
+Triple negative had a particularly horrible ring, consistent with the aggressive growth that brought it to golf ball size.
 My last mammogram was even double-checked and its “cleanness” reaffirmed.

-Through breast self-exam, I caught the cancer before it spread beyond my breast and into my body.
+Here’s the bottom line: through self-exam, I caught the cancer before it spread.
 One of my doctors literally did a two-step when my PET scan showed the cancer had not spread outside the breast.
-I have no doubt that breast self-exam saved my life.
+I have no doubt that doing these self-exams saved my life.

 People with triple negative tumors are most at risk for a reoccurrence in the early years.
 Over the years, the risk declines, plateaus, until finally, at year 10, one is declared “cured.”
-I am deliriously happy to arrive this October 22nd at that milestone.
-Because of my genetic mutation, my doctor at Georgetown Lombardi Cancer Center is only graduating me from semi-annual to annual appointments.
-Whew.
-I also go to my onco-gynecologist annually, mostly to check that the inevitable ovarian remnants aren’t having any morbid tendencies.
+I am deliriously happy to have arrived at and passed that milestone.
+Because of my genetic mutation, my oncologist at Georgetown Lombardi Cancer Center still sees me annually.

-While a difficult discovery, we all feel deeply grateful that research and medicine have progressed to a point where, in our family’s journey with this genetic mutation, our children’s generation can be spared an early, painful, and sad death like my mother, and probably also the harsh treatments of chemotherapy and radiation.
-Rather, our child knows the risk and proactively is taking the steps needed to ensure a long, healthy life.
+While these were difficult discoveries, we all feel deeply grateful that research and medicine have progressed to a point where, in our family’s journey with this genetic mutation, my children’s generation can be spared an early, painful, and sad death like my mother, and maybe even at some point soon the harsh treatments of chemotherapy and radiation.
+Rather, my children know their risk and are proactively taking steps to ensure long, healthy lives.

-Meanwhile, treatment options continue to expand.
+Meanwhile, testing and treatment options continue to expand.
 All in my lifetime.